Wen Tingyun: Poetry works

 Wen Tingyun also engaged in music, so his poems tend to be rhythmic.
 His poems have a lot of themes and are profound in thoughts, and the artistic expression of his poems is various.

-Many of his poetries focused on the expression of feelings and the description of the environment.
+Much of his poetry focused on the expression of feelings and the description of the environment.
 The characters in his ci are mainly women and the main theme is to express their feeling of sorrow and miss.